libgdx/libgdx/.github/CONTRIBUTING.md

   * [Hungarian notation](http://en.wikipedia.org/wiki/Hungarian_notation)
   * Prefixes for fields or arguments
   * Curlies on new lines
-  * Conditional block bodies without curlies
+  * Conditional block bodies without curlies when the block spans more than one line

 If you modify an existing file, follow the style of the code in there.